Chart Color Schemes

 Jannali has a typical household mix, with a lower-than-average median household size

-Family households constitute 72.8% of all households, including 36.2% couples with children, 23.8% couples without children, and 11.9% single parent families.
-Non-family households comprise the remaining 27.2%, with lone person households at 25.3% and group households making up 1.7% of the total.
-The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.8.
+Family households account for 72.8% of all households, including 36.2% couples with children, 23.8% couples without children, and 11.9% single parent families.
+Non-family households make up the remaining 27.2%, with lone person households at 25.3% and group households comprising 1.7%.
+The median household size is 2.6 people, smaller than Greater Sydney's average of 2.8.

 Frequently Asked Questions - Households